Key Takeaways

 3. Cyber Escape Rooms

-- How It Works: Here, in this game type, teams solve puzzles to escape a simulated cyberattack, just like unlocking systems after a ransomware incident.
+- How It Works: Teams participate in collaborative cybersecurity games that involve solving puzzles to escape a simulated cyberattack, such as recovering systems after ransomware.

 - Variations: